polkadot-fellows/RFCs/text/0031-corejam.md

 #### Initial Validation

 There are a number of Initial Validation requirements which the RcBA must do in order to ensure no time is wasted on further, possibly costly, computation.
-Sicne the same tests are done on-chain, then for a Block Author to expect to make a valid block these tests must be done prior to actually placing the Attestations in the Relay-chain Block Body.
+Since the same tests are done on-chain, then for a Block Author to expect to make a valid block these tests must be done prior to actually placing the Attestations in the Relay-chain Block Body.

 Firstly, any given Work Report must have enough signatures in the Attestation to be considered for Reporting on-chain.
 Only one Work Report may be considered for Reporting from each RcVG per block.